denismo/DynamoFS/README.md

 2. Create an AWS Dynamo DB table in the region of your choice.
 The table must have Hash key named `path` and Range key named `name` (case matters, both Strings)

 3. Define environment variables for AWS key - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 At the moment only the configuration by environment variables is supported.
+The user with these keys must have read/write access to the specified AWS Dynamo DB table.

 4. Execute python command to mount the filesystem: